 - If lost, vouchers cannot be replaced.
 Treat them like cash.

 - You must present your UofL ID and submit your voucher to the bike shop at the time of purchase.

-- Voucher users may choose to spend additional personal funds, or to not redeem the full amount of the voucher.
+- Voucher users may choose to spend additional personal funds (though they will be subject to sales tax), or to not redeem the full amount of the voucher.
 Get whatever you need to be safe and comfortable commuting year-round by bike.